 But it doesn’t work in health and wellness, because most folks want YOU to give them a recipe—a plan for action—not just a list of possible ingredients.
 (And by the way, everyone’s got the same equipment.
 It’s what you DO with it that sets you apart from your competition).

 You need a targeted ad.
 “Targeted” means it focuses on a particular customer problem or aspiration, and specifically connects what your business does to that problem or opportunity.

 So: one ad per target audience, please.
 Then you won’t need to list everything you do on the off-chance that someone out there will see something interesting.
 And your ads will start to convert prospects to paying customers!

 6. Glittering generalities

 “State of the art, world-class, cutting-edge.
 Caring service.”

 Unfortunately, these words mean nothing because they can mean anything (and they’re overused, too).

 Tell the customer WHY the cool tools matter, and be specific.
-Which of these two marketing messages do you think works better?
+Which of these two advertising messages do you think works better?